-Adjust parameter "I" if the locomotive jerks somewhat just before it stops or "iumps" at lower speeds (lower third of the speed step range) or simply does not run smoothly.
+Adjust parameter "I" if the locomotive jerks somewhat just before it stops or "jumps" at lower speeds (lower third of the speed step range) or simply does not run smoothly.

-- Increase the value by 5 starting with the default value for motors with very small or no flywheels. - Reduce the value by 5 starting with the default value for motors with large flywheels.
+- Increase the value by 5 starting with the default value for motors with large flywheels. - Reduce the value by 5 starting with the default value for motors with very small or no flywheels.

-Test again and repeat this procedure until you arrive at the desired result
+Test again and repeat this procedure until you arrive at the desired result.